 It is an ethernal debate what editing can be done on a digital photo and what type of retouching is forbidden.
 I have searched through many sources for details on this topic.
 I think I found the most detailed description.

 Every newspaper and especially all the agencies serving a vast number of papers have certain type of guidelines for photo development.
 These descriptions may differ more or less, but the basics and the spirit they are built up are the same.

+I already wrote about the guide lines published by National Geographic.
 I got an answer to my question from the Hungarian state news agency MTI.
 Photo department leader Istvan Viragvolgyi summed up their principals this way: “MTI has an Editorial handbook that has an appendix on Photo editing, but it is reserved for internal use only.
 However regarding alterations to the photos we too use the popular rule of thumb that forbids altering the content of the image for both photographers and editors.”